LoganMilliken/The-Open-Source-Godot-Game/README.md

 Most games that have some useful goal go about it like a totalitarian or modern schools.
 All silly work, silly tests, silly study.
 PFFT!!!
 We don't aim for work here, some grind, sure, some gray area, maybe.
-This is osmosis level learning, so long as things are enjoyed.
+This is osmosis level learning, so long as things are enjoyed, it is good.
 I, personally, can not learn efficiently if i feel like i am working or forcing myself or under
     compulsion.

-Main thing:  This game will be all about skill levels, resources, and such.
+A main thing:  This game will be all about skill levels, resources, and such.
 Collecting those radiant godot gear faces!

 Anyways, potential goals: